 Important Timings for Abhishek or Puja:

 This Abhishek or Puja can be performed in four rounds but if there is only one puja to be performed on Maha Shivratri, then it should be done between 23:58 to 24:47+ on the night of 13th February 2018, Tuesday.
 The most auspicious time of Shivratri Puja is also called as Nishita Kaal.
 The puja duration of 49 minutes will be beneficial during this year’s Maha Shivratri.
-The puja is performed when devotees bathe the sacred linga with milk, honey, curd, ghee and sandalwood leaves by constantly chanting the holisitic mantra of “Om Namaha Shivaaye”.
-Fruits like bel patra (bael leaves), ber (jujube) and flowers are also offered to the Shiva Linga.
+The puja is performed when devotees bathe the sacred linga with milk, honey, curd, ghee, and sandalwood leaves by constantly chanting the holistic mantra of “Om Namaha Shivaaye”.
+Fruits like bel Patra (bael leaves), ber (jujube) and flowers are also offered to the Shiva Linga.